gtsli/grocery_e-receipt/synthetic_data/README.md

 * `descriptors.json` - json file containing a list of all the descriptors we have identified in `products.csv` like: "100% natural", "premium", "organic", etc

+To start the manual data cleaning pipeline, only `receipt_data_manual.csv` is required.
+All of the other manual data files, listed below, are generated off of `receipt_data_manual.csv`.
+* `cleaned_receipt_data_manual.csv`
+* `no_matches_manual_data.csv`

-To start the pipeline, only `products.csv` is required.
+To start the synthetic data generation pipeline, only `products.csv` is required.
 All of the other files are generated off of `products.csv`.
-To run this script, simply run through all the cells.

 ## /synthetic_data/scripts/

 This folder contains all of the scripts necessary clean out the data from `products.csv` and generate our training data and training labels from our self-deduced receipt mapping rules.
+It also includes a script that cleans the manual data.

 Relevant files:
 * `EDA_Cleaning.ipynb` - .ipynb script containing code to explore the dataset and clean out `products.csv` by removing details such as descriptors, brands, units, bad products, symbols, bad characters (commas, etc). **This script outputs:** `/synthetic_data/data/descriptors.json`, `/synthetic_data/data/cleaned_branded_data.json`, `/synthetic_data/data/cleaned_data.json`